inovex/scrumlr.io/deployment/README.md

     $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.47.0/deploy/static/provider/cloud/deploy.yaml
     ```

-4. **Run our deployment script**
+4. **Run our build & deployment script**

-    The deployment script will automatically search for all needed docker images, build them if they're missing and deploy all kubernetes resources afterwards.
+    The build script will automatically search for all needed docker images, build them if they're missing and the deployment script will deploy all kubernetes resources afterwards.
     ```bash
+    $ sh build.sh
     $ sh deploy.sh
     ```

 ### Access our running application

-- Our React application is served on http://scrumlr.local/
+- Our React application is served on http://localhost/
-- The Parse Dashboard is served on http://scrumlr.local/dashboard
+- The Parse Dashboard is served on http://localhost/dashboard
-- API requests should go to http://scrumlr.local/api
+- API requests should go to http://localhost/api
-    - The Parse Server health can be checked on http://scrumlr.local/api/health
+    - The Parse Server health can be checked on http://localhost/api/health
-- WebSocket requests should go to ws://scrumlr.local/ws
+- WebSocket requests should go to ws://localhost/ws

 ## kubectl cheatsheet